Therapist Vs. Psychologist: Which One Is Right For You?

 The approach to therapy a therapist uses depends on their expertise.

-For instance, if you need marriage and family therapy, the therapist will work with your family as a group.
+For instance, if you need marriage and family therapy, the therapist may work with your family as a group.
 They’ll help you and your family overcome interpersonal issues or mental health conditions that are causing strain at home.
 This type of therapist also works with couples who want to improve the health of their relationship.

 What is a psychologist?